chaoyufeng93/CCT-Compact-Convlutional-Transformer/Result on CIFAR 10/result_1/setting&result.md

 LR: 10 steps warm up and then used the Cosine Annealing (2e-5, 5e-4, 2e-5) and the Optimizer is AdamW

-test acc: 88.96% (the best epoch is 199th, if train the model much longer, the result can definitely improve)
+val acc: 89.7% (the best epoch is 199th, if train the model much longer, the result can definitely improve)

+test acc: 88.96%